Lysichiton americanus: Distribution

 Lysichiton americanus is found from Kodiak Island and Cook Inlet, Alaska south through British Columbia, Washington, Oregon, and Northern California as far south as Santa Cruz County.
 Isolated populations are also found in northeastern Washington, northern Idaho, Montana, and Wyoming.

 The plant was introduced into cultivation in the United Kingdom in 1901 and has escaped to become naturalized in marshy areas in Britain and Ireland, for example in Hampshire and Surrey, including Wisley Gardens, and in the north and west of the UK.
+Once established in an area, it can be very difficult to control.
 In 2016, it was classified by the European Union as an invasive species.
 This implies that this species cannot be imported, cultivated, transported, commercialized, planted, or intentionally released into the environment in the whole of the European Union.

 Cultivation

 It was used as an ornamental garden plant in Britain and Ireland, where it grows well in marshy conditions.
 As of 2018, the Royal Horticultural Society recommends that it should not be cultivated.

 Hybrids with Lysichiton camtschatcensis, called Lysichiton × hortensis, are also cultivated.
 These have larger spathes than either of the parent species.